The Union is our medium-large hardtail, influenced by those halcyon early days when one bike did nearly everything.

 There's no seat stay-mounted cables to make mounting a mudguard easy, all TIG welding blow holes are filled after welding to stop water ingress, and there's clearance for 29 x 2.4" or 650b x 3" tyres.
 Dropouts and derailleur mount are Syntace X-12 standard.

 Tubing is a mix of Reynolds 853 DZB, Reynolds 853 and Reynolds 631 (excluding the bottom bracket and brace) which is 20 times stronger than high-tensile steel.
 Certain tubes use shaping to benefit from – or reduce – flex.
-None of the tubing on the main frame is kinked; this makes for stronger tubes, cleaner lines and ease of judging sizing from the spec sheet.
+None of the tubing on the main frame is kinked, which means lines are cleaner and judging sizing from the spec sheet is easier.
 Each frame is fabricated and TIG welded by Limit Fabrications in Norwich.

 Short and long sizing